 In 1582 he founded a new religion named ‘tauhid-i-illahi’ and later renamed ‘din-i-llahi’.
 It consisted of 12 principles. important of them were:

 - Refrain from eating meat

-- Sacrificing life , property and their faith and honour for emperor
+- Sacrificing life, property, and their faith and honor for the emperor

 - Greeting each other as Allah-hu-Akbar when illahi meet.

 During Akbar’s reign, many indigenous art styles were encouraged which led to the common use of sandstone.
 Akbar built a series of forts, the most famous was a fort of Agra and other forts are in Lahore and Allahabad.
 He built Fatehpur Sikri near Agra and many buildings of Gujarati and Bengali styles are found in this complex.

 He built his own tomb at Sikandra which was completed by Jahangir.
 Also built was the temple of Govindadeva at Vrindavan and also Jahangir Mahal at Agra Fort.
 He also commissioned illustrations of several literary and religious texts and Baswan, Miskina and Jaswant attained great positions in his court.
 Historical works like Akbarnama also remained the main themes of Mughal paintings and the language of Persian became widespread during this time.

 Navratna of Akbar

 Nine of the courtiers were known as Akbar’s navratnas or nine jewels.
 The following are the names: